-- An extension of the approval is needed.
-The extension must be requested prior to the expiration of the approved days. - The member's discharge plan, which indicates that transfer to an alternative level of care, is appropriate. - The member is in need of a complex plan of treatment, which includes home health services, home infusion therapy, total parental nutrition and/or multiple or specialized durable medical equipment identified prior to discharge.
+An extension of the approval is needed.
+The extension must be requested prior to the expiration of the approved days.

+- The member's discharge plan, which indicates that transfer to an alternative level of care, is appropriate. - The member needs a complex plan of treatment, which includes home health services, home infusion therapy, total parental nutrition and/or multiple or specialized durable medical equipment identified prior to discharge.

-The Utilization Management Nurse will conduct telephonic reviews to support the discharge planning efforts in order to coordinate health services prior to the discharge.
+The Utilization Management Nurse will be in contact with the facility discharge planner to support the discharge planning efforts to coordinate health services prior to the discharge.